WindowStations/VB6Nano/README.md

 # VB6Nano
-Registry entry for your license can be done with a .reg file.
+To make your version of VB6 portable, simply enter your license into the registry with a .reg file.

 Learning edition license:
 Windows Registry Editor Version 5.00 [-HKEY_CLASSES_ROOT\Licenses\74872840-703A-11d1-A3AF-00A0C90F26FA]